daliavi/hangman-api/README.md

  - to cancel an active game, send a request to `cancel_game` endpoint
  - to get the high scores call `get_high_scores` endpoint
  - for user ranking send a request to `get_user_rankings` endpoint
+ - to get keys of all the active games of a user call `get_user_games` endpoint with the user name.

 ###Score calculation
 After each game a score record is added to teh data store.
 It contains player's username, win/lose indication,